craftcms/docs/docs/getting-started-tutorial/install/control-panel.md

 ## Signing In

-You can sign in to the control panel in two ways:
+You can reach the control panel in a few ways:

-- Add `/admin` to tutorial project’s URL in your browser.
+- Add `/admin` to tutorial project’s URL in your browser;
-- Enter `ddev launch admin` in your terminal to open a second browser.
+- Enter `ddev launch admin` in your terminal to open a second browser;
+- Click the **Go to your control panel &rarr;** link from the [welcome screen](./README.md#setup);

-Either way, you will be greeted with a login screen that protects the control panel:
+Because this is the first time accessing the control panel, you will be greeted with a login screen:

 <BrowserShot url="https://tutorial.ddev.site/admin/login" :link="false" caption="Craft’s login screen.">
 <img src="../images/login.png" alt="Screenshot of Craft’s login screen" />